 Firefighting foams containing PFAS have been used on U.S. military bases since the 1970s.
 Unfortunately, PFAS are linked with numerous adverse health effects, and they readily find their way into drinking water once they’ve been discharged into the environment.
 This means that service members at over 700 military bases may be exposed to PFAS every time they take a sip of tap water.

-You may be eligible for financial compensation if you or a loved one developed any of the following health conditions after being exposed to PFAS at a military base:
+You may be eligible for financial compensation if you or a loved one developed any of the following health conditions after being exposed to PFAS at or near a military base:

 - Testicular cancer